 No Effect on Other Tissue

 CoolSculpting temporarily freezes all solid tissues near the surface: skin, fat, nerves, and connective tissue.
-This can injure the nerves in the area, resulting in altered sensations including numbness, tingling, and pain, which can last weeks or months.
+This can injure the nerves in the area, resulting in altered sensations, including numbness, tingling, and pain, which can last weeks or months.

 SculpSure uses sophisticated laser energy that only heats fat cells sufficiently to create damage.
 Other structures such as nerves, vessels, and skin are not affected.

 CoolSculpting sucks the tissue up into the applicator and pulls on it.
-Because the fat isn’t sitting in its natural location on the body some patients can develop a sharp demarcation between the treated and untreated areas, resembling a divot in the skin.
+Because the fat isn’t sitting in its natural location on the body, some patients can develop a sharp demarcation between the treated and untreated areas, resembling a divot in the skin.
 Paradoxical fat layer increases in the treatment zone have occurred.

 SculpSure applicators sit on top of the skin and do not use suction.
 The heat from the applicator spreads out beyond the applicator head to allow for better blending between treated and non-treated areas.
+You can see the excellent results our SculpSure patients enjoy in their before-and-after photos.

 Treats Smaller Amounts of Fat